 UTRAN Universal Terrestrial Radio Access Network

-WT WLAN Termination as used in TS 36.300 [30]
+WT WLAN Termination as used inMFA TS 36.300 [30]

 XRES Expected Response

 3.4 Conventions

 All data variables in the present document are presented with the most significant substring on the left hand side and the least significant substring on the right hand side.
 A substring may be a bit, byte or other arbitrary length bitstring.
 Where a variable is broken down into a number of substrings, the leftmost (most significant) substring is numbered 0, the next most significant is numbered 1, and so on through to the least significant.